Chouchin1/SafeApplication/README.md

 In order to generate unit test coverage, you will need to first install dotnet coverage using dotnet tool install -g dotnet-coverage
 Then you will run the command
-  dotnet-coverage collect -f xml -o coverage.xml dotnet test <solution/project>
+  dotnet-coverage collect -f xml -o coverage.xml dotnet test unittesting from the correct path.
 This will run the tests and generate a coverage.xml file that you can open to see the unit coverage

+In order to run the executable file, you will simply need to extract the file and run the executable found under safeApplication-master>safeApplication>bin>debug>net7.0